-Serious creators need more than a revenue total.
-They need a platform that shows which content earns best, which audience segments monetize well, and which topics deserve more budget or production time.
+If you are in the serious-monetization stage, you need more than a revenue total.
+You need a platform that shows which content earns best, which audience segments monetize well, and which topics deserve more budget or production time.
 That means comparing tools by how much decision-making power they give you, not by how many charts they display.

 What Serious Creators Need